LLNL/lbann/docs/callbacks/summarize_images.rst

          Criteria for selecting images to output: correct (MATCH), incorrect (NOMATCH), or all images (ALL).

-         .. note:: *In Python front end, enum values from 'lbann.CategoricalAccuracyStrategy.MatchType'
+         .. note:: In the Python front end, enum values from 'lbann.CategoricalAccuracyStrategy.MatchType'
                    must be used.
 The options are 'NOMATCH', 'MATCH', or 'ALL'.
-The default value is 'NOMATCH'.*
+The default value is 'NOMATCH'.

          .. code-block:: c